 WRITER: Chip Johannessen DIRECTOR: Steve Shill CAST: Michael C. Hall, Jennifer Carpenter, Desmond Harrington, C.S Lee, Lauren Velez, David Zayas, James Remar, Preston Bailey, Julie Benz, Christina Robinson, Bill Brochtrup, Brad Carter, Steve Eastin, Michael Gambino, Thomas Guillou, Adam Harrington, Robert Mammana, Rick Peters & Donna Pieroni TRANSMISSION: 26 September 2010 - SHOWTIMETo continue reading my reviews of this series, visit Dan's Media Digest.

-Want to write about Julie-Benz, michael c hall, Showtime, Dexter, Jennifer Carpenter and Reviews?
+We need more writers about Julie-Benz, michael c hall, Showtime, Dexter, Jennifer Carpenter and Reviews!
 Get started below...